BeamoAI/Beamo-Search/README.md

    If these rules are present, the firewall has been configured successfully.

 ### Configure HTTPS (Optional)

+## You Should Only Do This If You Would Like To Host Beamo Search On The Public Internet

 To configure HTTPS for secure communication, you will need to generate an SSL certificate and a private key.
 Below are the instructions to create a PEM file named `ca.pem`, containing both the private key and the certificate, and store it in the `/etc/apache2` directory.
 The self-signed certificate already works but if you want to generate your own, here is the guide.
 (You will need to have a URL domain in order for SSL to truly be enabled).